te-online/wordpress-plugin--themeable-calendar/README.md

 #### Widget

+Use the UI in the Widgets area to add a calendar to a sidebar and set the options.
+The options are similar to the options for the shortcode (see below).

 #### Shortcode

 Use the shortcode like this: `[calendar num_events="5" template="my_template_file_in_theme_directory.php" archive="false" calendar="calendar's slug"]`

 All options are optional.

-`num_events` – the number of events to display.
+- `num_events` – the number of events to display.
-`template` – the name of the template file in your theme's directory.
+- `template` – the name of the template file in your theme's directory.
 Defaults to `default` which is the template shipped with this plugin.
-`archive` – whether or not to display *only* events from the past.
+- `archive` – whether or not to display *only* events from the past.
-`calendar` – the calendar to use for displaying events.
+- `calendar` – the calendar to use for displaying events.
 Multiple comma separated.

 ### 💅 Template Tags you can use today!